DUX (video game): Development

+DUX was developed by HUCAST.Net for the Sega Dreamcast.
+Designer René Hellwig started HUCAST.Net and he wanted to make DUX as a modern shoot 'em up video game.
+They opted to go for Dreamcast, as the Neo Geo would be "impossible" to do that with.
 DUX had been in a development delay for almost a year, specifically because of various bugs, one of them allowing a maximum score from the first level.
 After the players complained about the state of the original game, HUCAST had promised to provide the owners a revised version named DUX 1.5, free of charge.

 Legacy

-In May 2012, a Kickstarter project for a remake of the game was announced.
-It was called Redux: Dark Matters and scheduled for a release on PSN, XBLA, Steam and iOS, as well as the Dreamcast.
+A Kickstarter project for a remake of the original game started in May 2012.
+It was called Redux: Dark Matters and was scheduled for a release on PSN, XBLA, Steam and iOS, as well as the Dreamcast.
 The latter version was originally available only as a Kickstarter reward but Redux 1.1 was later sold separately.

-The project reached its funding goal of $25,000 on 14 May 2012, after only a few days.
+The project reached its funding goal of $25,000 on 14 May, after only a few days.
 The Dreamcast version was released on January 27, 2014.